-The abandoned town of Cullensville, which sits at the head of the Mahakipawa Valley about two miles inland from the eastern arm of the head of the Pelorus Sound, was once a thriving goldmining centre.
+The abandoned town of Cullensville, which sits at the head of the Mahakipawa Valley about two miles inland from the eastern arm of the head of the Te Hoiere/Pelorus Sound, was once a thriving goldmining centre.

 Click image to enlarge

-There was a school at Cullensville with 40 pupils (about the size of Ward School today) – this eventually closed in 1907, when the Grove school building was moved to Linkwater to serve the whole district.
-A new school was eventually built in 1932, after the old one ‘conveniently’ burnt down.
-Another Government institution was the Post Office, which operated from 1888 to 1911.
+When Cullensville was thriving, a school was built in the township, which had about 40 pupils (about the size of Ward School today).
+The school eventually closed in 1907, when the Grove school building was moved to Linkwater, so serving the whole district.
+A new school was eventually built in Linkwater in 1932, after the old one ‘conveniently’ burnt down.

 Leo Gilchrist’s parents ran the hotel at Linkwater.
 He remembers in his childhood: “The mines used to be working three 8-hour shifts.
 They’d start at midnight, change shifts again at 8 o’clock in the morning, and again at 4 in the afternoon.
 When the miners come off the shift, whether it was day or night, that was the day’s work, and they wanted a beer.
 So consequently the pub used to run 24 hours a day!”
 He also recalled Gorton Cuddon (founder of Cuddon Engineering) staying at the hotel while he serviced the mine machinery.